IceMoonMagic/DiscordVCLogger/README.md

 Owners can manually trigger the automatic daily check-in redemption with `/genshin daily induce_daily`.

 Owners can unlock the extension's data with `/genshin unlock` or re-lock it with `/genshin lock`.

+### Epic Games
+Notifications for the current free games on the Epic Games Store.

+Users can check the current free games with `/epic current`.

+Users in DMs, Webhook Managers, Channel Mangers in channels, and Thread Managers in threads can create a register a notification location with `/epic add_notif` and remove it with `/epic rm_notif`.
+Registered DMs / Channels / Threads will be sent the embed for the new free games when they become free.

+Owners can manually reset the internal loop with `/epic hard_reset`.
+This deletes the existing loop and starts a new one, which also re-fetches the free games.

+### Time
+Commands for helping users make discord timestamps.
+All commands in this module return an embed with the specified time in all of discord's timestamp formats, along with a copy in copy-able text.

+Users can get timestamps for the current time with `/time now`.

+Users can get timestamps for a time after a specific delta `/time in [days] [hours] [minutes] [seconds] [milliseconds]`.
+The arguments are directly mapped to a python timedelta object, which is then added to a "now" datetime.

+Users can get timestamps for a specific time with `/time at <year> <month> <day> [hour] [minute] [second] [microsecond] [tz_offset]`.
+The arguments are directly mapped to a python datetime object.
+The `tz_offset` is the hours offset from UTC.

 ## Contributions
 This is a personal project, any modifications you may want to make will likely be better suited for your own fork.